pulumi/pulumi-tool-cdk-importer/README.md

 pulumi plugin run cdk-importer -- program iterate \
   --program-dir ./generated \
   --stack Stack1 \
-  --import-file ./import.json \
+  --import-file ./import.json
-  --local-stack-file ./capture-state \
-  --keep-import-state
 ```

 ### Runtime mode

 - Command: `runtime`
-- Flags: `--stack` (repeatable), `--import-file` (optional), `--skip-create` (optional), `--verbose`
+- Flags: `--stack` (repeatable), `--import-file` (optional, defaults to `import.json` when provided without a value), `--skip-create` (optional), `--verbose`
 - Behavior: Uses the selected Pulumi stack and current working directory.
-If `--import-file` is provided, the tool imports into the selected stack and then exports state to produce a bulk import file (no local backend).
+With `--import-file`, runs `pulumi preview --import-file` to seed the skeleton, then imports into the selected stack and writes a bulk import file (partial on failure) without changing backends.

 ### Program mode

 - Command: `program import`
-- Flags: `--program-dir` (required), `--stack` (repeatable), `--import-file` (optional), `--skip-create` (optional), `--verbose`
+- Flags: `--program-dir` (required), `--stack` (repeatable), `--import-file` (optional, defaults to `import.json` when provided without a value), `--verbose`
-- Behavior: Changes into `--program-dir`, runs against the selected stack.
-If `--import-file` is provided, the tool imports into the selected stack and exports state to produce a bulk import file.
+- Behavior: Changes into `--program-dir`, forces `skip-create` (no asset helper creation), runs against the selected stack.
+With `--import-file`, seeds via preview and writes the bulk import file after import (partial on failure).

 ### Program iterate (capture mode)

 - Command: `program iterate`
-- Flags: `--program-dir` (required), `--stack` (repeatable), `--import-file` (required), `--local-stack-file` (optional), `--keep-import-state` (optional), `--verbose`
+- Flags: `--program-dir` (required), `--stack` (repeatable), `--import-file` (optional, defaults to `import.json`), `--verbose`
-- Behavior: Runs against a local file backend (optionally reusing `--local-stack-file`), forces `skip-create`, seeds the import file with `pulumi preview --import-file`, and writes the enriched import file.
-Use this for iterative capture without touching your real stack.
+- Behavior: Runs against a persistent local file backend at `.pulumi/import-state.json` (relative to your invocation dir), forces `skip-create`, seeds the import file with `pulumi preview --import-file`, and always writes the enriched import file (partial on failure).
+Use this for iterative capture without touching your real stack; the local backend is kept for reuse between runs.

 ### Bulk import files

-`--import-file` is supported in all commands:
+`--import-file` is supported in all commands.
+Pass `--import-file` with no value to write `import.json`, or supply a path to choose a filename. `program iterate` also defaults to `import.json` when the flag is omitted entirely.
-- In `runtime` and `program import`, it writes an import spec after importing into the selected stack.
+- `runtime` and `program import` run preview + up against the selected stack, then write the import spec (partial on failure).
-- In `program iterate`, it enables capture mode and is required.
+- `program iterate` runs preview + up against the local backend and writes the import spec (partial on failure).

 The output includes: